 “Media has always had a responsibility to operate in the public trust,” said Mark Gunn, Owner & President of Mark Gunn Media Inc., “and if we’re being completely honest, we’ve been as much a part of the problem as any other factor.
 This is a chance to become part of the solution and do something very rarely done in local television.”

 Gunn’s vision is to eventually host a live online forum, involving personalities from local media outlets serve as moderators, asking questions about race and racism that will be submitted ahead of the broadcast by local citizens.

 *** A Message From Mark Gunn ***

-I’ve been posting information about this endeavor on social media over that past few weeks and indicated that you would be a big part of making this event happen.
+I’ve been trying to get information over the past few months from those that have indicated that you would be a big part of making this event happen.
 In order to do that, I need your feedback.

 In discussing the topic of race, there are things most often said that you can set your watch by.
 At some point in every conversation on the topic.
 Some people have a tendency of becoming very defensive whenever the subject comes it, which makes it almost impossible to have the conversation.